-- Remove exterior sump pump hose. - Remove hoses from exterior faucets and turn off exterior lawn service located in the basement. - Set the dehumidistat between 30% 45%, and turn off the AC (if applicable). - Clean debris out of eaves troughs. - Clean the humidifier per the manufacturer's instructions and turn to the winter setting (if applicable). - Check and operate the heating system. - Adjust or replace weatherstripping on exterior doors as needed. - Check the fit of exterior doors at their thresholds.
-Many designs are adjustable. - Ensure that all exterior vents are not blocked by debris. - Check foundation, concrete slabs, and yard for soil settlement, and fill in as needed to maintain positive drainage.
+- Remove exterior sump pump hose. - Remove hoses from exterior faucets and turn off exterior lawn service located in the basement and drain them. - Set the dehumidistat between 30% 45%, and turn off the AC (if applicable). - Clean debris out of eaves troughs. - Clean the humidifier per the manufacturer's instructions and turn to the winter setting (if applicable). - Check and operate the heating system. - Adjust or replace weatherstripping on exterior doors as needed. - Check the fit of exterior doors at their thresholds.
+Many designs are adjustable. - Ensure that all exterior vents are not blocked by debris such as pollen & dust. - Check foundation, concrete slabs, and yard for soil settlement, and fill in as needed